 Two days later, he developed a cough, and his fever shot up to 102.7 degrees.
 It stayed in this range for another week.

-“[This past] Sunday morning when I woke up, I was having difficulty breathing,” he said.
 “The cough intensified.
 My chest was very tight.
-When I’d get up to walk or go to the bathroom, I’d get a little bit dizzy or very faint.”
+When I’d get up to walk or go to the bathroom, I’d get a little bit dizzy or very faint," he said.

 He admitted himself to the hospital and stayed in an isolation room for five hours.
 His chest X-ray revealed fluid in the lungs and an upper respiratory infection, prompting doctors to say he likely had COVID-19.